Show by Label

 Tuning the highest range

 While it is still lying on my desk and easily accessible, I decided to tune the X10K range because the frequency was a little too high compared to the lower ranges.
 I replaced the 100pF capacitors for C16 and C26 to 140pF.
-I didn't have that value, so I used a 150pF X-version.
+I didn't have that value, so I used a 150pF probably an X-version.
 That resulted in a frequency of 105KHz instead of 100KHz.
 The 140pF COG should get it closer.

 Looking into the rail situation

 I also investigated the fact that I could not get the positive rail up to +17V, while the -17V worked.
 The raw supply is also a little lower than I hoped for with the transformer I'm using, so I adjusted that output to 40.0V.
 With that, I adjusted the rails now to +/- 16.4V so they are equal.
 I don't think it will matter much.
-The original SG505 used +/- 15V rails, I decided to use the SG505 Option 2 rails that are +/- 17V which gives a bit more head-room for the Opamps.
+The original SG505 used +/- 15V rails, I decided to use the SG505 Option 2 rails that are +/- 17V which will give a bit more head-room for the Opamps.

 I have not made any distortion measurements yet, I'll wait until everything is inside the enclosure and I have shortened all the leads that go to the front panel to the appropriate length.